malinpalo/Gro/README.md

 ![Post List Page](images/readme-images/post_list_page.png)

 #### Logged in Post List Page

-- Shows all the posts added by users.
-- Shows the heading of every post.
+Besides all the futures for a not logged in user Post List Page for logged in. usrs displays:

 - Most followed users are being displayed together with follow/unfollow buttons for the in loggd user to use.
-- The search bar where the user can search for other users or topics is beeing displayed under the navigation bar.
-- The logged in user can choose to like/unlike a post or create a comment on a specific post.
+- The logged in user gets redirected to Post detail page if the user choose to like/unlike a post or create a comment on a specific post.

 ![Logged in post List Page](images/readme-images/post_list_page_li.png)